Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 That tiny moment made something very clear: KPIs aren’t random numbers you pick to improve your social media marketing.
 They need to match the outcome you want.

-Social KPIs are not the same as metrics.
+KPIs for social media are not the same as metrics.
 Here’s the difference:

 Let’s say your goal is to increase website traffic from social.
 You might track several supporting metrics: link clicks, reach, landing page views, and CTR.
 But your KPI would be traffic sessions coming directly from social.
 That’s the metric tied to the actual outcome.